mlflow/mlflow/docs/source/R-api.rst

 Get Run
 =======

-Get meta data, params, tags, and metrics for run.
+Gets metadata, params, tags, and metrics for a run.
 Only last logged value for each metric is returned.

 .. code:: r